 Treatment of the cause

 If people cannot urinate at all, doctors immediately insert a thin rubber tube into the bladder (urinary catheter) to remove the retained urine and provide relief.

 The cause of urinary retention is treated.
-Drugs that can cause urinary retention are stopped whenever possible.
-Men who have an enlarged prostate may need prostate surgery or drugs to shrink the prostate (for example, finasteride or dutasteride) or drugs that relax the muscles at the neck of the bladder (for example, terazosin or tamsulosin).
+Medications that can cause urinary retention are stopped whenever possible.
+Men who have an enlarged prostate may need prostate surgery or medications to shrink the prostate (for example, finasteride or dutasteride) or medications that relax the muscles at the neck of the bladder (for example, terazosin or tamsulosin).
 People who have nerve problems that interfere with bladder contractions or function may need to use a catheter themselves periodically or have a catheter permanently placed.
 Occasionally surgery is needed to direct urine from the bladder away from the urethra and out of the body.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Urology Care Foundation: Current, comprehensive urologic health information, including a patient magazine (Urology Health extra®) and research updates

 Drugs Mentioned In This Article